 The exhibition is curated by David Pyle, Professor of Earth Sciences at the University of Oxford, whose research uses historical sources to improve our knowledge of past volcanic activity and to shed light on what might happen in the future at young or active volcanoes.

 It will feature treasures from the Bodleian Libraries, some of which have never been on public display before.
-In addition, the exhibition will feature items on loan from the Natural History Museum in London and from the University of Oxford's Museum of Natural History, the Museum of the History of Science and Magdalen College.
+In addition, the exhibition will feature items on loan from the Natural History Museum in London and from the University of Oxford's Museum of Natural History, the History of Science Museum and Magdalen College.

 Highlights of Volcanoes include: